 The following week we and our nanny Mercedes moved into our new house in La Hacienda.

-On the first morning in our new home, we stood on the terrace arms wrapped around mesmerized by the sunrise over Burriana Beach.
+On the first morning, we stood on the terrace arms wrapped around mesmerized by the sunrise over Burriana Beach.

 “We did it,” I said.